 The Defense Security Service issues the following statuses throughout the investigation to let candidates know what is happening during the process:

-- Received – The investigative service provider (ISP) has acknowledged receipt of the investigation request and will be reviewing it for acceptability.
+- Received – The ISP has acknowledged receipt of the investigation request and will be reviewing it for acceptability.

-- Closed – The ISP has completed the investigation and the investigation has been sent for adjudication.
+- Closed – The ISP has completed the investigation, and ithas been sent for adjudication.

 Delays in Investigations

 The most common reasons an investigation could be delayed include security application packages that are not complete, issues with fingerprints, and investigations that involve coverage of extensive overseas activities.
 To expedite the process, be sure to include all the required documents with the application.